scaramoucho/scaramoucho/README.md

  dni:

 basic dni, proshippers, -12, jokes that only consist of putting down others/me, mean to me in general, problematic=cool, scara haters, xaaxaa haters, miyashita yuu haters, chiscara haters, other than that just dont b a weirdo & i wont ignore

+**`ALSO NOTE TO GREEN NAMES: just because we're green names does not mean u can say wtv u want to me & green names more r mutuals rather than friends to me so dont expect me to not unfriend u & stuff ^_^;`**

  byi: